raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -jar myapp.jar
 ```

-Here's a quick breakdown of what each parameter does:
+Here's a high-level breakdown of what each parameter does:

 - **`-agentlib:jdwp`** - Loads the JDWP agent library for debugging
 - **`transport=dt_socket`** - Uses socket transport for the debug connection (the standard approach)